All those EPPA classes (Strengthenings of the Herwig-Lascar theorem): Warm-up: new proof of EPPA for graphs

 \section{Warm-up: new proof of EPPA for graphs}

-We start with a simple proof of the theorem of Hrushovski~\cite{hrushovski1992} (different from the proof given by Herwig and Lascar~\cite[Section 4.1]{herwig2000}).
-This is the simplest case where the construction of coherent EPPA-witnesses is non-trivial.
-We consider graphs to be (relational) structures in a language with a single binary relation $E$ which is always symmetric and irreflexive.
+We start with a simple proof of the theorem of Hrushovski~\cite{hrushovski1992}.
+(Our proof is different from another simple proof given by Herwig and Lascar~\cite[Section 4.1]{herwig2000}.)
+This is the simplest case where the construction of coherent EPPA-witnesses is non-trivial and we encourage the reader to spend enough time on this section, as it can provide a very useful intuition for the subsequent sections.
+We consider graphs to be (relational) structures in a language with a single binary relation $E$ which is symmetric and irreflexive.